Tentative Scope

 Extreme weather events, natural disasters, wildfires, and the COVID-19 pandemic have brought the vulnerability of critical infrastructure systems in United States into sharp focus.
-These events have demonstrated that airport professionals need new approaches to planning for and investing in energy resilience.
+These events have demonstrated that airport professionals need new approaches to plan for and invest in resilience.
 The U.S. military has established resilience requirements for domestic installations and Congress has created new programs such as the Defense Critical Infrastructure Program to make investments in community infrastructure that supports military missions.
-Air National Guard (ANG) units are co-located at more than 70 civilian airports across the U.S. There is a natural partnership opportunity between airports and ANG units to craft resilience strategies in partnership and pursue federal funding.
-There are also clear opportunities for airports to learn from ANG resilience best practices more broadly - whether or not they host ANG units.
+A number of different military organizations, such as the Air National Guard (ANG), are co-located at civilian airports across the U.S. There is a natural partnership opportunity between airports and National Guard units to craft resilience strategies in partnership and pursue federal funding.
+There are also clear opportunities for airports to learn from military resilience practices more broadly - whether or not they host military units.

-The objective of this research is to document resiliency practices from Air National Guards and other military services that airports can adapt for their own facilities and operations.
-The audience for this research are airport operators with military unites co-located or nearby the airport.
+The objective of this research is to document resiliency practices and processes from the National Guard and other military services that airports can adapt and leverage for their own facilities and in partnerships with co-located military facilities.
+The audience for this research is primarily airport operators with co-located military units, but also civilian airports, military units, and other stakeholders.

 Information to be described in a concise report:

-· ANG and other military services resilience policies, requirements, and approaches;
+• National Guard and other military services applicable resilience policies, practices, processes, requirements, and approaches.

 Tasks will include the following:

-Review literature related to ANG policies and programs (e.g. Air Force Policy Directive 90-17)
+1. Review literature related to military policies and programs (e.g. Air Force Policy Directive 90-17)

-Conduct interviews with Air National Guard staff responsible for acquisitions, resilience, and facility investments
+2. Conduct interviews with military staff responsible for acquisitions, resilience, and facility investments.

 Partial Information Sources: